-Is your cat is losing weight?
+Is your cat losing weight?
 Unintended weight loss is usually a sign of an underlying health problem.
 Many owners think that weight loss is normal for senior cats, but this is not the case.
 It's important to take action if you notice unexplained weight loss in your cat.
+Find out more about the underlying causes for weight loss, how a diagnosis is made, and how this condition may be treated.

 In many cases, cats lose weight when they are not eating enough.
 However, some diseases cause weight loss despite adequate food intake.
 Depending on the cause, weight loss may or may not accompany other signs of illness.
 Many health problems can cause weight loss in cats, some more serious than others.